Welcome to Project Evolve

 3. How does Project Evolve align with Alliant’s mission and values?

 Project Evolve directly supports Alliant’s mission as a professional practice university with purpose.
-It prioritizes affordability, licensure alignment, student outcomes, and responsible stewardship of resources.
+It prioritizes affordability, licensure alignment, student outcomes, and responsible resource stewardship.

 Contact and Updates